Vortecsmaster/HandsOns/MathBounty/README.md

     Run your NIX-SHELL

 ###### STEP 3
-In the your GuessingGame folder execute
+In the your MathBounty folder execute

     cabal repl